TapwaveZodiac/novelaiUKB/docs/Glossary.md

 A finetune of EleutherAI's 20B GPT-NeoX model.
 It offers similar geenral metrics to Euterpe but has a different set of strengths, namely in terms of real world knowledge, and style-matching abilities.
+Due to its higher cost of operation, it was only offered to Opus users.

 ## Lorebook